DISABILITY BENEFITS FOR BREAST CANCER

 E. With secondary lymphedema that is caused by anticancer therapy and treated by surgery to salvage or restore the functioning of an upper extremity.
 Consider under a disability until at least 12 months from the date of the surgery that treated the secondary lymphedema.
 Thereafter, evaluate any residual impairments under the criteria for the affected body system.

-CANNON DISABILITY CAN WIN YOUR SSD & SSI DISABILITY BENEFITS
+OUR LAW FIRM CAN WIN YOUR SSD & SSI BENEFITS

 HOW OUR SSD ATTORNEYS HELP YOU PREPARE FOR COURT

-Throughout your disability case, our attorneys and paralegals help you collect your medical records.
+Throughout your SSD benefits case, our attorneys and staff help you collect your medical records.
 Medical records are crucial to winning your case.
-Learn more about the importance of medical records here.
+Learn more here about the importance of medical records.
 Once the evidence is complete, your case will be ready for a hearing.
-Your day in court is before an administrative law judge for the Social Security Administration.
-And, you are the main witness.
+Your day in court is before a judge from the SSA.
+You are the main witness.

-Prior to your court hearing, we will meet with you to talk about the judge’s questions.
-We will try to explain what kinds of questions you will be asked.
+Prior to your court hearing, we will meet with you to talk about the questions the judge will ask.
+We will try to explain what kinds of questions you will have to answer.
 Also, we will also try to prepare you to answer those questions.
-You will be answering questions about your cancer.
+Obviously, you will be answering questions about your breast cancer symptoms and any treatment symptoms.

-For example, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
+Additionally, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
 This is known as your residual functional capacity.
-You will also need to discuss whether your cancer impacts your ability to concentrate and focus on work tasks.
-Likewise, it is important for the judge to know if you are having fatigue or mental issues that are making it difficult for you to get along with coworkers and supervisors.
+You will also need to discuss whether your breast cancer impacts your ability to concentrate and focus on work tasks.
+Likewise, it is important for the judge to know if you are having fatigue or mental issues that make it difficult for you to get along with other workers and your boss.

 THE MEDICAL EXPERT

 Second, there are other witnesses besides you.
-For example, the administrative law judge (ALJ) might decide to call a medical expert to testify.
-If the judge does this, the doctor is paid for his or her testimony by the SSA.
-However, the doctor is supposed to be an impartial witness.
-The doctor will be there to testify about whether or not your physical or mental conditions meet or equal SSA’s listings.
+For example, the judge might decide to call a medical expert to testify.
+If the judge does this, then the doctor is paid for his or her testimony by the SSA.
+However, the doctor is supposed to be a fair witness.
+The doctor will testify about whether or not your physical or mental conditions meet or equal SSA’s rules.
 Therefore, the medical expert will testify as to whether your breast cancer meets or equals listing 13.10.

 If the medical expert says that your breast cancer does not meet the listing, then what will you do?
 You may not know, but your SSD attorney does.
-That is why it is best to have an attorney to question the doctor at the hearing.
+You attorney will question the expert about your medical records.
+They can also point out that the medical opinion of your cancer doctor is more credible than the opinion of the medical expert at the hearing.
+Because, they might not be a breast cancer expert.
+That is why it is best to have an attorney to question the expert at the hearing.

 THE VOCATIONAL EXPERT